Skip to main content

 elif task == "legal_analysis":

-2. Context Management: The conversation history (messages) is sent back with every call, consuming input tokens.
-For long conversations, consider strategies like summarization or windowing to retain only relevant information.
+2. Context Management : The conversation history (messages) is returned with each call, consuming input tokens.
+For long conversations, consider summarization or windowing strategies to retain only relevant information.

-# For long conversations, summarize the initial exchanges.
+# For a long conversation, you can summarize the initial exchanges.

 messages = [